BenoitGaston/audio-libraries-tlk/README.md

 ## Acknoledgments

-This project is heavily relying on the one hand on Scholnicks' [itunesLibrary](https://pypi.org/project/iTunesLibrary/) (it self a port of Drew Stephen's [Mac-iTunes-Library](https://github.com/dinomite/Mac-iTunes-Library)) and on the other hand on KristoforMaynard's [music-tag](https://pypi.org/project/music-tag/)
+This project is heavily relying on, on the one hand Scholnicks' [itunesLibrary](https://pypi.org/project/iTunesLibrary/) (it self a port of Drew Stephen's [Mac-iTunes-Library](https://github.com/dinomite/Mac-iTunes-Library)), on the other hand on KristoforMaynard's [music-tag](https://pypi.org/project/music-tag/)

 ## Usecases

-This project has been orginited from the needs of:
+This project originates from the following needs:

 1. Transfering playlists from different audio devices.
 2. Convert cover artwork of songs to non-prog images.
-3. Explore inconsistencies in a music library (incomplete albums, songs placed in the wrong location, ...)
+3. Explore inconsistencies in a music library (incomplete albums, songs placed in the wrong location, etc).
+4. These would be possible for both an iTunes or Apple Music managed library and a library managed by hand in folders.

 ## How to install